AgustinSRG/parallel-request-controller/PROTOCOL.md

 The required arguments are:

  - `Request-Type` - An arbitrary string indicating the type of request.
- - `Request-Count` - Number of requests being handled in parallel at the moment.ç
+ - `Request-Count` - Number of requests being handled in parallel at the moment.

 ### Error